Tweezers: History

 Tweezers are known to have been used in predynastic Egypt.
 There are drawings of Egyptian craftsmen holding hot pots over ovens with a double-bow shaped tool.
-Asiatic tweezers, consisting of two strips of metal brazed together, were commonly used in Mesopotamia and India from about 3000 BC, perhaps for purposes such as catching lice.
+Asiatic tweezers, consisting of two strips of metal brazed together, were commonly used in Mesopotamia and Ancient India from about 3000 BC, perhaps for purposes such as catching lice.
 During the Bronze Age, tweezers were manufactured in Kerma.

+In the 17th century, this instrument was known in Early Modern English primarily as a Volfella, or a Puller, and also known in Latin as an Acantabolus, whilst the name Tweezer was also being used.

 The word tweezer comes from etwee which describes a small case that people would use to carry small objects (such as toothpicks) with them.
 Etwee takes its origin from French étui "small case" from the Old French verb estuier, "to hold or keep safe."
 Over time, the object now known as "tweezers" took on this name because the tool was commonly found in these tiny carrying cases.
 Eventually, the word "tweeze" was accepted as a verb in the English language.

 There is evidence of Roman shipbuilders pulling nails out of construction with plier-type pincers.